oVirt/ovirt-site/source/release/3.0/index.html.md

 ## VDSM

-vdsm-4.9.3.1
+The VDSM service is used by a virtualization manager to interface with Linux based virtualization hosts.
+VDSM manages and monitors the host's storage, memory and networks as well as virtual machine creation, other host administration tasks, statistics gathering, and log collection.
+This initial oVirt Project release provides and supports vdsm-4.9.3.1.

 ### Features (since v4.9.2)

-*   Vdsm installs over Fedora
+*   It is now possible to install VDSM on existing Fedora instances, providing an alternative to consuming it as deployed with *ovirt-node*.
-*   Vdsm registers with upstream ovirt-engine, instead of just RHEV-M.
+*   It is now possible to successfully register VDSM hosts with *ovirt-engine*, instead of just Red Hat Enterprise Virtualization Manager as was previously the case.
-*   Refactored mount subsystem and support for generic filesystem storage server (not only NFSv3)
+*   The mount subsysttem has been refactored, adding support for generic filesystem storage servers (not only NFSv3).
-*   new verb: migration cancel
+*   A new verb, migrateCancel, has been added.

 ### Resolved Issues